 The programme addresses the needs of a range of individuals in the sector and is structured at allow a number of routes.
 The MA part time mode is most popular with those already working in the industry who are seeking to specialise in urban design.
 The full time mode is more appropriate for recent graduates or those changing careers.
-Urban Design Studio module is delivered in a range of attendance modes and can be taken with the Urban Design Summer School module forming an alternative route to the Postgraduate Certificate, which is particularly suitable for busy professionals who are looking for a practical introduction to urban design.

-The specific objectives of the course are to enable students to:
+The specific objectives of the course are to enable students to develop and enhance students' design skills at the urban scale.

-- develop and enhance students' design skills at the urban scale. - develop a critical approach to sustainable urban development and awareness of awareness of the different philosophies and theory of urbanism. - establish a comprehensive understanding of the practice of urban design, its historic development as well as its social and economic context. - understand the activities and products typical to urban design practice, to reflect upon and expand their own skill base - work collaboratively and in an interdisciplinary context and and identify their own role within an interdisciplinary profession. - Consider, research, expand and document a specific urban design topic or issue in depth
+- Develop a critical approach to sustainable urban development and awareness of awareness of the different philosophies and theory of urbanism. - Establish a comprehensive understanding of the practice of urban design, its historic development as well as its social and economic context. - Understand the activities and products typical to urban design practice, to reflect upon and expand their own skill base

+- Work collaboratively and in an interdisciplinary context and identify their own role within an interdisciplinary profession. - Consider, research, expand and document a specific urban design topic or issue in depth